 Bait-and-switch insurance rates

 - How it works.
-Some insurance companies offer low introductory rates or one-time discounts that expire with your next policy renewal.
-You may also find that the company offsets this low rate with lower coverage, higher deductibles or exclusions.
+Some insurance companies offer low introductory rates or one-time discounts that expire when you renew your policy.
+The company may offset its low rate with low coverage, high deductibles or exclusions.

 - How to avoid it.
-Compare coverage across multiple insurers and choose the one that’s highly rated for customer service and claims.
-Read all policy information before signing any documents, including fine print.
-Look for language like “first month” or “introductory offer” when comparing quotes.
+Compare multiple insurance companies and choose one that’s highly rated for customer service and claims.
+Read the policy before signing any documents, including fine print.
+Look for language like first month or introductory offer when comparing quotes.